meridianarc/griptape-docs/docs/index.md

 title: Home
 ---

-# What is griptape.js?
+# What is Griptape.js?

 ::: warning
-This docs are for the *beta* release of griptape.js and griptape-vue.js
+This docs are for the *beta* release of griptape.js and griptape-vue.js.
 :::

-griptape.js is an opinionated, web application front-end library for developing dApps for Secret Network.
+Griptape.js is an opinionated, web application front-end framework for developing DApps in Secret Network.

 ## Why Griptape?

 Griptape is an essential part of the skate setup.
-Not only provides the traction necessary to keep your foot on the board, but help you a lot when doing advance stuff like tricks.
+Not only provides the traction necessary to keep your foot on the board, but it helps a lot when doing advance stuff like tricks; the real focus of most skaters.

-When developing dApps, you have to setup your app by connecting many pieces before you can start by doing what your app is suppose to do.
-That's why we  call it griptape, because it is the layer that helps you get off the ground.
+While developing DApps, we found a lot of patterns and good practices that can help you quickly get your application up and running and start focusing on what your application has to do.
+We call it griptape because is the layer that helps with all the core of your app; it helps you get off the ground.

-## What is griptape-vue.js?
+## What is Griptape-vue.js?

 griptape-vue.js is an implementation of the griptape.js core library for [Vue.js](https://v3.vuejs.org/).
-We call it griptape, but Vue.js flavored (many other flavors comming soon).
+We call it griptape, but Vue.js flavored (many other flavors coming soon).